ahemanna/odin-recipes/README.md

 # Odin Recipes

-This is a simple site containing recipes of my favourite recipes.
+This is a simple site containing recipes of my favourite dishes.

 This is built as a project to showcase following skills